 No classes of persons will be affected by the proposed rule.

 C. A description of the classes of persons who will benefit from the proposed rule:

-The proposed rule changes will benefit OTP providers by updating service and documentation requirements to align with provider certification standards.
+The proposed rule changes will benefit behavioral health providers by aligning phase requirements with federal regulations and service plan signature requirements with current practice.